-The term wainscoting refers to the wooden panels typically seen along the lower portion of walls.
+The term wainscoting refers to wooden panels that are typically located on the lower section of walls.

 Wainscoting is a decorative and functional system of wood panels applied to the lower portion of interior walls, especially in the dining room, living room, or entryway.